giocast/userStudyMMCISPastaBot/README.md

 For each conversation a user rating is stored into a text file.
 It will be possible to identify which case is better in order to satisfy users' needs.

+# How to run

+Create a bot directory and enter it
+Run command -> pipenv install python-telegram-bot
+Run command -> pipenv run python finalPastaBot.py Search for the bot into Telegram app and start the conversation